![]() |

 - Salt & pepper to taste

-CHICKEN Combine the flour, salt and pepper in a large dish.
+BROWN THE CHICKEN Combine the flour, salt and pepper in a large shallow dish.
 Roll the chicken pieces in the flour until lightly coated.
-Heat a large Dutch oven on medium high, add the olive oil, let it heat up until shimmery.
-Drop in the chicken pieces and lightly brown on all sides, turning once or twice, otherwise not moving in the pan.
+Heat a large Dutch oven or a large braising pan on medium high, add the olive oil, let it heat up until shimmery.
+Drop in the chicken pieces and lightly brown on all sides, turning once or twice, otherwise not moving in the pan so the pieces really brown without losing their flour coating.
 Set the chicken aside for a moment.

 Now choose how to slow-cook the Cacciatore!

-SLOW COOK IN THE OVEN Cover and cook in a 200F/100C oven for 2 - 3 hours (or even longer).
+SLOW COOK IN THE OVEN (my favorite) Cover and cook in a 200F/100C oven for 2 - 3 hours (or even longer).
 To let the sauce thicken, uncover for the last 30 minutes or so.
-This is my favorite method.

 TO SERVE Serve with mashed potatoes (maybe our family favorite Mashed Potatoes & Carrots?), rice or polenta to soak up the rich sauce.